aTyr Pharma (NASDAQ:LIFE) Stock Price Crosses Above 200-Day Moving Average of $0.00

-aTyr Pharma, Inc. (NASDAQ:LIFE)’s stock price crossed above its 200-day moving average during trading on Tuesday .
-The stock has a 200-day moving average of $0.00 and traded as high as $4.79. aTyr Pharma shares last traded at $4.62, with a volume of 436,944 shares changing hands.
+aTyr Pharma, Inc. (NASDAQ:LIFE)’s share price passed above its 200-day moving average during trading on Tuesday .
+The stock has a 200-day moving average of $0.00 and traded as high as $4.79. aTyr Pharma shares last traded at $4.62, with a volume of 436,944 shares traded.

-In other news, Director Paul Schimmel acquired 50,000 shares of the firm’s stock in a transaction that occurred on Tuesday, May 18th.
-The stock was bought at an average cost of $3.98 per share, for a total transaction of $199,000.00.
-Following the acquisition, the director now directly owns 2,890 shares in the company, valued at $11,502.20.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, CEO Sanjay Shukla acquired 10,000 shares of the stock in a transaction that occurred on Tuesday, May 18th.
-The stock was acquired at an average cost of $4.01 per share, for a total transaction of $40,100.00.
-Following the completion of the transaction, the chief executive officer now directly owns 18,298 shares in the company, valued at approximately $73,374.98.
+In related news, Director Paul Schimmel bought 50,000 shares of the stock in a transaction that occurred on Tuesday, May 18th.
+The shares were bought at an average cost of $3.98 per share, for a total transaction of $199,000.00.
+Following the completion of the transaction, the director now owns 2,890 shares of the company’s stock, valued at $11,502.20.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Sanjay Shukla purchased 10,000 shares of the business’s stock in a transaction on Tuesday, May 18th.
+The shares were bought at an average cost of $4.01 per share, with a total value of $40,100.00.
+Following the acquisition, the chief executive officer now directly owns 18,298 shares of the company’s stock, valued at approximately $73,374.98.
 The disclosure for this purchase can be found here.
-5.14% of the stock is owned by insiders.
+Company insiders own 5.14% of the company’s stock.

 aTyr Pharma, Inc, a clinical stage biotherapeutics company, engages in the discovery and development of medicines based on novel immunological pathways in the United States.
 The company's lead clinical product candidate is ATYR1923, a selective modulator of NRP2 for the treatment of patients with severe inflammatory lung diseases, including interstitial lung diseases (ILDs) and severe respiratory complications caused by COVID-19.